-Compressor 4 review
+Compressor 4 full review

 Visually unchanged since 2007, this new version of Compressor features some significant updates under the bonnet.
 While it lacks the dark, smoky look of Final Cut Pro X (FCP X), and you now must purchase it separately, this app retains much of the legacy codec support that FCP X sorely lacks.